Home

 Sure enough, he asked Mr. Stephens about the history of the Miss Ann, and found out that this was once the Aquamarine which Thomas had been a commander of just ten years prior.

-Miss Ann faithfully served guests there at the Tides Inn resort for 52 years, until she was purchased last year by the Schroff brothers who spent their boyhood summers here in Colonial Beach.
-She was brought to Colonial Beach in September 2008 and shortly thereafter moved to D.C. where she is available for group charters and while she'll be based at the Gangplank Marina on the Washington Channel, we hope to see her make her way back to Colonial Beach once in awhile.
+Miss Ann faithfully served guests there at the Tides Inn resort for 52 years, until she was purchased by the Schroff brothers who spent their boyhood summers here in Colonial Beach.
+She was brought to Colonial Beach in September 2008 and shortly thereafter moved to D.C. where she was available for group charters at the Gangplank Marina on the Washington Channel.

 Specifications